ooni/netx/DESIGN.md

 * when `network` is `"system"`, the system resolver will be used and no low-level events pertaining to the DNS will be emitted to the configured `handler`.
 This will be the default.

-* when `network` is `"netgo"`, we will try to use the DNS resolver written in Go within the standard library (which is know to work only on Unix), and we will use a bunch of hacks to observe the events occurring during name resolutions, such as `Read` and `Write` events.
-We will also be able to record the DNS messages sent and received.

 * when `network` is `"udp"`, `address` must be a valid string following the `"<ip_or_domain>(:<port>)*"` pattern.
 If